renpy/renpy/sphinx/source/config.rst

     an interaction is started.
 These callbacks are not called when an interaction is restarted.

+.. var:: config.quit_callbacks = ...

+    A list of functions that are called (without any arguments) when Ren'Py terminates.
+This is intended to free resources, such as opened files or started threads.

 .. var:: config.top_layers = [ ]

     This is a list of names of layers that are displayed above all